shvetsgroup/code-comments-exporter/README.md

 3. Import comments back:

     ```
-    ./comments-exporter import /path/to/csv-file.csv /path/to/project
+    comments-exporter import /path/to/csv-file.csv /path/to/project
     ```

-Type `./comments-exporter --help` to read about full list of supported parameters.
+Type `comments-exporter --help` to read about full list of supported parameters.